ymukho3/LED-Lighting-Pattern-using-a-virtual-joystick-with-FreeRTOS-on-ESP32/README.md

-#LED-Lighting-Pattern-using-a-virtual-joystick-with-FreeRTOS-on-ESP32
+# LED-Lighting-Pattern-using-a-virtual-joystick-with-FreeRTOS-on-ESP32

-📌 Project Overview
+## 📌 Overview

-This project implements an interactive LED control system using ESP32 and FreeRTOS, integrated with the Blynk app.
-The system allows users to control the brightness of four LEDs using a virtual joystick, while monitoring their intensity through a virtual LCD.
+An interactive LED control system using **ESP32** and **FreeRTOS**, integrated with the Blynk app.
+Users can select LEDs and adjust brightness via a virtual joystick, with real-time feedback on a virtual LCD.

-⚙️ Features
+## ⚙️ Features

-🎮 Control LED selection and brightness using a virtual joystick

-💡 Adjust LED intensity in steps of 20% (0% → 100%)
+* 🎮 Control LED selection & intensity (0%–100% in 20% steps)
+* 🔁 Switch between 4 LEDs using joystick

-📺 Display real-time LED intensity on a virtual LCD
+* 📺 Display intensity on virtual LCD

-🔁 Cycle through LEDs using joystick (left/right)

-🔘 Push button to:

-Turn all LEDs ON (100%)

-Turn all LEDs OFF (0%)
+* 🔘 Button: toggle all LEDs ON/OFF

-🔊 Buzzer alerts when:
+* 🔊 Buzzer alerts for invalid limits

-Exceeding maximum intensity

-Going below minimum intensity

-⚡ Multitasking handled using FreeRTOS
+* ⚡ FreeRTOS for multitasking

-🧠 System Behavior

-Each LED starts at 0% intensity (OFF)
-Joystick:

-Up/Down → Increase/Decrease intensity

-Left/Right → Switch between LEDs

-Intensity values are always updated on the virtual LCD

-System ensures limits (0%–100%) with buzzer feedback

-🛠️ Hardware Components

-ESP32

-Breadboard

-4 LEDs (different colors)

-Resistors (220Ω, 4.7KΩ, 10KΩ)

-Push button

-Buzzer

-🚀 Technologies Used

-FreeRTOS (for task management)

-Blynk IoT platform

-Embedded C / ESP32 development